zhangbsn-gt/developer.gov.sg/collections/_technologies/platform/gobusiness.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wmd7JDBS2cs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Hear testimonies from various businesses about their experience with GoBusiness:
+Testimonies from various businesses about their experience with GoBusiness are as shown below:

 <i>“GoBusiness offers much more than just manpower declaration-related matters…What makes GoBusiness special, is that it thinks from the shoes of business operators, thus making everything much more intuitive to us.</i><br>
 –	**Jeannie Ong, Founder of Envy Her Pte Ltd**